Factbox: Republicans vying to take on Obama in 2012

 A social and fiscal conservative, Perry has come under heavy fire from Republican rivals for relatively moderate immigration positions and an order that young girls in Texas be inoculated for a sexually transmitted virus.

-Although he has never lost an election and is the longest serving governor in Texas history, his stumbling performance in debates has raised questions about whether he would stand a chance of defeating Obama next year.
+Although he has never lost an election and is the longest serving governor in Texas history, his performance in debates has raised questions about whether he would stand a chance of defeating Obama next year and whether he has seriously considered some of his policies.

-Perry has stressed his economic record in Texas, saying his conservative leadership helped the state create more than a third of all new U.S. jobs in the past two years.
-His record also includes deep education cuts, low public service levels and high numbers of people without health insurance.

 NEWT GINGRICH

-A former speaker of the U.S. House of Representatives, Gingrich, 68, was the main architect of the 1994 Republican congressional election victory and author of its "Contract with America" manifesto.
+Former speaker of the U.S. House of Representatives Gingrich, 68, was the main architect of the 1994 Republican congressional election victory and author of its "Contract with America" manifesto.
 He ended his 20-year congressional career after Republican losses in 1998 elections.

+If Perry's campaign continues to falter given his debate gaffes, Gingrich could emerge as a viable competitor to Romney, considered by some Republicans as too moderate.
+His strong debate performances and controversies surrounding some of his rivals have helped him climb into the top tier in polls.

 RON PAUL